 20 Feb Does It Affect Your Insurance if Your House Is Underpinned?

-If you’re thinking of buying a house that’s been underpinned due to subsidence, people may suggest you’ll find insuring it difficult and expensive.
+If you’re thinking of buying insurance for an underpinned house you may find it difficult & expensive.
 You may even be advised by well-meaning friends not to have your existing house subsidised, for much the same reasons.

 The second case flies in the face of reason since even if the warnings were true, the property will still be far safer after underpinning.
 But is it really true that an underpinned home is harder to insure?